 Let’s start off with a unique upgrade option.
 The doors inside of your home have much more of that fact on its appearance than you may first realize.
-If you prefer rustic style homes and you might consider getting a barn door for your interior.
+If you prefer rustic style homes and you might consider getting a barn door for your interior and consider adding bronze wood screws to polish off the look.
 This will not work in all homes, but in the homes that it does match, it will look wonderful.

 Order New Faceplates for Your Appliances

 Replacing your appliances can cost thousands of dollars.
 You are able to make it look like they have been replaced for much less.
 Instead of getting new appliances to go to the websites of the manufacturers for your current appliances to see if it is possible to get new faceplates for them.
 This is an easy way to make them look like they are brand-new and really give your kitchen a facelift.

 Apply a Fresh Coat of Paint to Interior and Exterior of Your Home

 A fresh coat of paint is probably the easiest way to make it look like the entire house is newer.
 If you have a painted exterior of the home, then you can also paint the outside to enhance its appearance from the road.
 If you paint the interior of your home, you can make it feel like an entirely different place.
 You are also able to change the ambiance of your room by selecting particular colors to use while you paint.
 If you prefer to have cooler colors, you can use something with a little bit of blue in it, or if you prefer warmer colors, you can use something with a hint of red.
 Whatever you do, just make sure that everything matches by the time you are done, otherwise, all of this work could be for nothing.

 Do a Little Landscaping to Improve Your Curb Appeal